 The AUD 129 million Melbourne School of Design (MSD) is a state-of-the-art educational building that has made a significant impact on Australia’s highest-ranked university, The University of Melbourne.
 This 17 000 m² colossus of glass, concrete, zinc, brick and steel is the home for students of architecture, planning and building.
 The facility enhances the student experience by merging environmental performance and leading-edge design in an extraordinary learning experience.

 Aurecon provided project management, geotechnical, facade engineering, land surveying and building services.
 The multi award-winning building features technologically advanced and highly flexible studios, auditoria, lecture theatres, exhibition spaces, administrative and research work areas, as well as a library.

-Impressively, at the time of completion in 2014, it was the largest of only twelve buildings in Australia to receive the industry lauded Green Buildings Council of Australia (GBCA) 6-Star rating and it is the only building to merit all ten innovation points possible during evaluation, for incorporating rewarding applications, technologies, and uncommon approaches into its design.
+Impressively, at the time of completion in 2014, it was the largest of only 12 buildings in Australia to receive the industry lauded Green Buildings Council of Australia (GBCA) 6-Star rating and it was the only building to merit all 10 innovation points possible during evaluation, for incorporating rewarding applications, technologies, and uncommon approaches into its design.

 A key project challenge was to retain the historic Victorian-era sandstone edifice designed in 1856 by Joseph Reed, one of Australia’s most notable architects at that time, while incorporating it into the western facade of the new building.
-Whilst posing a number of design and logistics challenges, the project team successfully produced beautiful result that was critical to the project achieving one of the innovation points for cultural heritage.
+While posing a number of design and logistics challenges, the project team successfully produced a beautiful result that was critical to the project achieving one of the 10 innovation points for preserving the structure’s cultural heritage.

-Key to creating a living, learning environment was to design the MSD as an evolving teaching tool.
-To achieve this, pedagogical features including windows into the plant rooms, exposed structural elements, and access to water and energy usage data were incorporated to create a transparent learning environment whereby students and staff alike can observe and interact with the building’s functionality.
+The key to creating a living, learning environment was to design the MSD as an evolving teaching tool.
+To achieve this, pedagogical features were incorporated to create a transparent learning environment whereby students and staff can observe and interact with the building’s functionality.